§ 154.99 PENALTY.

 (5) The prior record of the violator in complying or failing to comply with this chapter.

 (C) Notice of civil penalty assessment.
 The Town shall provide notice of the civil penalty amount and basis for assessment to the person assessed.
-The notice of the assessment shall be served by any means authorized under G.S. § 1A-1, Rule 4, and shall direct the violator to either pay the assessment or contest the assessment within 30 days after receipt of the notice of assessment, by written demand for a hearing.
-An assessment that is not contested is due when the violator is served with the notice of assessment.
-An assessment that is contested is due at the conclusion of the administrative and judicial review of the assessment.
+The notice of assessment shall be served by any means authorized under G.S. § 1A-1, Rule 4.
+A notice of assessment by the Town shall direct the violator to either pay the assessment, contest the assessment within 30 days by filing a petition for hearing with the Town Board of Adjustment as described in the Town of Southern Pines Unified Development Ordinance § 2.23 Appeals: or file a request with the Town for remission of the assessment within 60 days of receipt of the notice of assessment.
+A remission request must be accompanied by a waiver of the right to a contested case hearing pursuant to G.S.
+Chapter 150B and a stipulation of the facts on which the assessment was based.

-(F) Appeal of final decision.
-Appeal from the final decision of the Town shall be to the Superior Court of Moore County by proceedings in the nature of certiorari.
+(D) Appeal of final decision.
+Appeal of the final decision of the Board of Adjustment of the Town shall be to the Superior Court of Moore County by proceedings in the nature of certiorari.
 The petition for the writ of certiorari must be filed with the Moore County Clerk of Court within 30 days after a written copy of the decision has been mailed to the person assessed.